 How Can Residential Treatment Help with Mood and Anxiety Disorders?

-The most effective residential treatment programs for mood and anxiety disorders are usually around six weeks long.
+The most effective residential treatment programs for mood and anxiety disorders are usually around seven weeks long.
 This gives clinical staff enough time to help patients work through their challenges and make significant and lasting recovery gains.

 Residential treatment helps manage and mitigate risks associated with symptoms of mood and anxiety disorders.
 For example, residential treatment would be beneficial for a patient who suffered from depression and was deemed to be at risk of suicide.
 Residential treatment also makes it possible to frequently observe patients and control their environments, which can help resolve ambiguous diagnoses.
 Residential treatment also makes it easier to provide patients with structure to help them incrementally improve their abilities to perform normal daily activities and self-care tasks.